jahed/frontiernav-scripts/extractors/xenoblade-chronicles-2/README.md

 ```
 data
-├── all.csv # 3D map markers
+├── all.csv  # single CSV file with all 3D map markers
-├── database # All tables
+├── database # directory with all JSON tables in their original directory structure.
-└── mapinfo # mappings for 3D maps to 2D maps
+└── mapinfo  # directory with JSON tables that map 3D areas of each in-game map to 2D menu maps
 ```

 ## Usage